 Healthy people don’t tear people down and punch things.

-It became this terrible cycle that ate up two years of my life.
+It became this terrible cycle that ate up years of my life.

 I was angry and depressed and I never learned how to communicate those feelings or how to deal with those feelings.
 Every problem in the relationship felt like the end of the world and triggered a complete meltdown.
 I was so afraid of being abandoned that I used manipulation and control to make myself feel safe when in reality I was destroying everything.
-And my next relationship who was with a lovely, kind, respectful guy?
+And that relationship who was with a lovely, kind, respectful guy?
 I treated him like he was the crappiest person on the planet.
 Was he allowed to have friends?
 Nope.
 Who was that girl texting him?
-Let me scream at him and punch the wall.
-The minute I felt I wasn’t being loved enough?
-Fifteen insulting hateful text messages.
+Let me scream at him and tell him how much of a failure he was.

 I look back at those times and I am mortified and sick to my stomach.
 It makes me so uncomfortable to share this out in the open like this.
 But I am.
 Do you know how many times I was called “dramatic” instead of an abusive?
 If I had been a man I can only imagine how appalled people would be at my actions.
 How terrifying the yelling would seem, but because I am a woman I was just dramatic and jealous.
 Abuse is abuse, regardless of who is doing it.